 We use commercially reasonable security measures to protect and safeguard the personal information we collect under this Policy against unauthorized access or unauthorized alteration, disclosure, or destruction.
 No computer network or data transmission on the internet, including through or initiated on our site, can be guaranteed to be 100% secure and so you submit your information at your own risk.

-This policy was last updated on January 6, 2020.
+This policy was last updated on June 17, 2024.

 Information for California Residents Subject to the California Consumer Privacy Act

 This section provides Patterson Belknap’s privacy notice for California residents.
 It supplements the Firm’s Privacy Policy set forth above.
-Please review the Firm’s Privacy Policy for additional information about how the Firm may obtain and share information collected for other business or legal purposes.
+Please review the Firm’s Privacy Policy for additional information about how the Firm may obtain and disclose information collected for other business or legal purposes.

-The Personal Information We Collect
+The Personal Information We Collect and Where We Collect it From

-- Identifiers and certain “Personal Information” as defined in California Civil Code section 1798.80, subsection (e);
+• Identifiers and certain “Personal Information” as defined in California Civil Code section 1798.80, subsection (e);

 How California Residents Can Exercise Their Rights Under the CCPA